IDMIL/tstick-docs/docs/engineering/design-guidelines.md

 1. The T-Stick should use an existing namespace.
 Check previous designs for past and current namespaces.
-2. If you wish for the T-Stick to be able to play older pieces the T-Stick firmware should have a built in translation layer for signals.
-External translation layers can be used but are not desired.
+2. If you wish for the T-Stick to be able to play older pieces an external translation layer should be made for musicians/artists.